 When to visit

 Morning visits afford visitors some relief from hot sun, because the pyramid itself, and the climb up its tiers, are not shaded by trees.
 If you are combining your visit with a trip to Beng Mealea, it works well to visit Koh Ker first, to take advantage of the cool, before arriving at Beng Mealea around the time the large tour groups are busy taking their lunch break.

 Although you’re unlikely to find large numbers of visitors here, even in high season, you can be sure of a more leisurely stroll around the site during the quieter months of May to November.

-Tickets for Koh Ker ($10 adults, children under 12 years go free) can be purchased at the Beng Mealea ticket booth.
+Tickets for Koh Ker ($15 adults, children under 12 years go free) can be purchased at the ticket booth entrance or online.
 There are good bathrooms at both the ticket kiosk itself, and additionally at the ticket check point closer to Koh Ker, which also has covered picnic benches.

 Excavation work in 2015 revealed pottery and other artefacts that hint at activity and settlement here as early as the 7th to 8th Centuries.

 An important route, linking Angkor Wat with Wat Phu in Laos, also taking in Beng Mealea and Preah Vihear, ran directly past Koh Ker, giving this ancient city enduring strategic prominence.